 You are listening to Season 2: Episode 24 of the Claim The Lead Podcast.

 SEASON 2 of the Claim The Lead podcast is for women who want to create a meaningful well-lived life.
-My intention is to support you in developing greater self-awareness, satisfaction and success in your work-life.
+My name is Teena Evert and my intention is to support you in developing greater self-awareness, satisfaction and success in your work-life.
 I am a Life and Career Development Coach, Trainer and Speaker with a true passion for helping people navigate important transitions in their life and career.

 Through a hybrid of interviews and solo shows, I hope to encourage and inspire you to embrace a whole-life perspective.
 This will help you take a deeper look into yourself so that you can develop a meaningful life and career that brings a positive sense of self, is engaging and exciting and provides a sense of balance.